luccaugusto/Arroiz/.local/bin/README.md

 ### wacontrols
 Helper for manipulating wacom devices only rotates it right now

+### work/css_inutil.sh
+lists all css rules that are not being used on current folder html files

 ### work/faltam
 Work script, notifies how long till i have worked my shift